Benefits of Filing Provisional Patent Application

 Establishes an Early Filing Date (Priority Date)

-Cost-Effective Way to Secure Patent Rights
+Cost-Effective Way to Secure an Early Patent Position

-- Start-ups operating on a tight budget.
+- startups operating on a tight budget

 Gives Time to Develop and Test Your Invention

-- Gather user feedback
+- gather user feedback

-- Refine the design or functionality
+- refine the design or functionality

-- Seek investors or partners
+- seek investors or business partners

 Allows “Patent Pending” Status